passy/build-time-tracker-plugin/README.markdown

 [![Build Status](https://travis-ci.org/passy/build-time-tracker-plugin.svg?branch=master)](https://travis-ci.org/passy/build-time-tracker-plugin)

-How much time do you waste each day waiting for Gradle?
+How much time do you spend each day waiting for Gradle?
 Now you know!

 ## Features